 1. Harry Potter by J. K. Rowling

 It’s only natural that Harry Potter will be my favourite book series forever.
 My love for books and writing is partly a consequence of HP.
-I enjoyed listening to my mum read it to me as a little girl, I devoured the books over and over again as a young teen and reread them as an adult.
+I enjoyed listening to my mom read it to me as a little girl, I devoured the books over and over again as a young teen and reread them as an adult.
 I’m sure it wasn’t the last time: if not before, I’ll read them to my own kids someday.

 Honourable mentions